vitorlatorraca/vitorlatorraca/README.md

 Hello!
 I'm an aspiring programmer deeply engaged in the realms of web development and data science.
 Currently pursuing a Computer Programming course at Georgian College, I'm committed to mastering the intricacies of these exciting fields.

 📚 Currently focusing on web development and diving into data science and web development.
-💡 Passionate about problem-solving and crafting efficient solutions.

 ### Skills
 🌐 Skilled in Programming Languages: React, Java, JavaScript, HTML, CSS, Bootstrap